spfabrizio/Long-Term-vs.-Short-Term-Survivors-of-Glioblastoma/LTSvsSTS-Docs/Info-LTSvsSTS-Jupyter-Notebook.md

    - Execute the notebook cells to perform data analysis using the defined dictionaries and file list.

 4. **Review Results:**
-   - Results will be saved in the `LTSvsSTS-Results/` directory.
+   - Results will be saved in the local directory.
-   - Sample outputs using default values are already provided for reference.
+   - Sample outputs using default values are already provided for reference in `LTSvsSTS-Results/`.

 ## Important Considerations